jhkrug/hw-diag/docs/kubewarden-use-case/kw-arch.md

 ```

 <figcaption>
-Figure 4: Mermaid, new elk layout
+Figure 4: Mermaid, new `elk` layout
 </figcaption>
 </figure>

-## Excalidraw import of some Mermaid
+## Excalidraw import of Mermaid markup

-It's possible to import Mermaid markup into Excalidraw.
+You can import Mermaid markup into Excalidraw.
-But, it's not possible to export from Excalidraw to Mermaid markup.
+But, impossible to export from Excalidraw to Mermaid markup.
 Which is understandable but means the facility has limited use.
-You would be wanting to change permanently from a Mermaid markup diagram to Excalidraw.
+You would want to change permanently from a Mermaid markup diagram to Excalidraw.

 Saved from Excalidraw in exported SVG and PNG.